Predictive Model Degrees of Freedom in Linear Regression: Least Squares Method in Subset Regression

 In the simulation, we take $n = 20$ and $d = 100$.
 We first randomly generate $M = 10,000$ correlation matrices using the method described in \cite{makalic2020efficient}.
 Then we draw $\bx_i$'s from $\mathcal{N}(\mathbf{0}, \bm{\rho})$.
 Let $\dfR^{(m)}(p)$ be the predictive model degrees of freedom based on the $m$th correlation matrix.
 We find that

 which suggests that \eqref{eq: df_ls_monotonicity_over} is still highly likely to hold even with correlated features.
-Presumably, this has to do with the use of minimum-norm least squares solution, which is the limit point of the gradient descent iterates for the least squares problem \citep{hastie2019surprises}.
-Many have pointed out the regularization effect of the gradient descent algorithm \citep{neyshabur2014search,neyshabur2017implicit,zhang2016understanding}.
-In general, such an effect increases as more variables are added, which explains why the predictive model degrees of freedom typically decreases as $p$ increases.
+Presumably, this has to do with the use of minimum-norm least squares solution.
+In fact, adding more variables beyond the interpolation threshold has similar effect as imposing more regularization on the least squares problem.
+An intuitive explanation for this is provided by \cite{hastie2019surprises}.
+In general, with more variables included in the model, the components of $\hat{\beta}$ can be redistributed and reduced to achieve a smaller $\ell_2$-norm of $\hat{\bbeta}$.
+Thus, model complexity generally decreases as $p$ increases.